Sports Betting For 18 Years Old And Over

 |October-||NHL Season, NBA Season, MLB Playoffs|

 What Sports Can I Bet On?

 Sportsbooks offer a wide range of sports events and categories that bettors can hand-select from.
-Sports categories include Football, Basketball, Baseball, Softball, Hockey, Tennis, Soccer, MMA, UFC, Darts, Cricket, Bicycle Racing, Horse Racing, E-sports, NASCAR, Formula 1, and Volleyball.
+Sports categories include Football, Basketball, Baseball, Softball, Hockey, Tennis, Soccer, FIFA World Cup, MMA, UFC, Darts, Cricket, Bicycle Racing, Horse Racing, Entertainment, E-sports, Simulated sports, NASCAR, Formula 1, Politics, and Volleyball.
 Online sportsbooks tend to have more niche or obscure sports to wager on than physical bookmakers.

 How Do I Register To Bet On Sports?

 Registration is required whether online or in-person before placing a bet on any particular sport.
 A brick and mortar sportsbook will often ask a bettor to first register for an account and provide a valid form of identification similar to how online sportsbooks register users.
 However, online bettors simply need to create an account and fund their sportsbook account balance to begin betting.